SangwonShin/matic-docs/docs/supernets/operate/transfer-erc.md

 ---
-id: supernets-deploy-bridge-mainnet
+id: supernets-bridge-transfer
-title: How to Deploy the Bridge on Mainnet
+title: Transfer Assets
-sidebar_label: How to deploy the bridge on Mainnet
+sidebar_label: How to transfer assets
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs